tytydraco/yessleep/out/Behind_the_Veil_of_Fractals_It_Waits.md

 I leave this message as a warning, and a bid for forgiveness.
 I just put the rest of those cursed tablets in the water pumps below the prison, in an attempt to appease the Splintering Maw.

-I only wish for mercy as I wait for the poison to work it's magical properties within my veins, freeing me from this horrible plane of existence.
+I only wish for mercy as I wait for the poison to work it's magic within my veins, freeing me from this horrible plane of existence.

 And the worst part?
 It was right.
 I brought myself here.
 We brought ourselves here.